aosabook/500lines/functionalDB/chapter.md

    ([db kind ts] (kind ((:layers db) ts))))
 ````

 Since we treat our database just like any other value, each of these functions take a database as an argument.
 Each element is retrieved by its associated identifier, and optionally the timestamp of interest.
-This timestamp is used in each case to find the corresponding layer that our lookup should be applied to.
+This timestamp is used to find the corresponding layer that our lookup should be applied to.

 #### Evolution

 A first usage of the basic accessors is to provide a "read-into-the-past" API.
-This is possible as in our database, an update operation is done by appending a new layer (as oppose to overwriting).
-Therefore we can use the `prev-ts` property of an attribute look at the attribute at that layer, and continue going back in time looking deeper into history, thus observing how the attribute’s value evolved throughout time.
+This is possible as, in our database, an update operation is done by appending a new layer (as opposed to overwriting).
+Therefore we can use the `prev-ts` property to look at the attribute at that layer, and continue looking deeper into history to observe how the attribute’s value evolved throughout time.

-The function `evolution-of` does exactly that, and return a sequence of pairs - each consist of the timestamp and value of an attribute’s update.
+The function `evolution-of` does exactly that.
+It returns a sequence of pairs, each consist of the timestamp and value of an attribute’s update.
 ````clojure
 (defn evolution-of [db ent-id attr-name]
    (loop [res [] ts (:curr-time db)]